How Cardiac Rehab and Pulmonary Physical Therapy Combine to Help You Recover From Surgery

 A cardiopulmonary PT is specifically trained to improve your future heart and lung health via exercise.
 Yet, cardiac rehabilitation protocol also includes doctors, nurses, psychologists, dietitians, and pharmacists.
 The collaboration of these groups is essential to a successful recovery.

 So, how do cardiac rehab and the components of pulmonary rehabilitation work?
-With this month being American Heart Month, now is the best time to get informed.
+November (American Heart Month) is the best time to get informed – and take action!

 Let’s break it down.